MicrosoftDocs/dynamics365smb-docs/business-central/across-how-create-sandbox-environment.md

 ---
 title: Create a sandbox environment
-description: Learn about how you can create an environment for safely exploring, learning, demoing, developing, troubleshooting, and testing from inside Business Central.
+description: Learn about how a dedicate environment can help you safely explore, learn, demo, develop, troubleshoot, and test Business Central.
 author: SusanneWindfeldPedersen

 ms.service: dynamics365-business-central